shamatar/go-snarks/README.md

 - Backend assembled [here](https://github.com/shamatar/go-snarks) (current repo).

 ## Limitations
 Due to a huge pain of building a `libsnark` anywhere but Linux this repo contains a binary assembled under Ubuntu16.04, that is called through the command line(!) from the Go backend.
-In principle Go backend is ready to verify proofs itself, it's just a matter if pain with proof serialization.
+In principle Go backend is ready to verify proofs itself, it's just a matter of pain with proof serialization.

 ## How to run
 Keep in mind the limitations above!